 A-level (15-18 year-olds)

 A-Level is a two year program intended to prepare students for higher level learning at the post-secondary level.
 AS/A-Level courses from Cambridge International Examinations curriculum are considered to be Pre-Univeristy level courses and are offered across four content areas (Language Arts, STEM, Humanities, and Global Perspectives).
 Students will choose many of their courses at this level based on individual interest and aspiration.
 Successful completion of A-Level courses and satisfactory scores on the A-Level examinations can earn college level credit by examination and the internationally recognized Advanced International Certificate of Secondary Education (AICE) Diploma.

-Students participate in a mentorship and conduct a research project with an ASU professor.
+In addition, during the A-Level years, opportunities outside Herberger Academy classrooms become available.
+Students can participate in our exchange program with Dublin City University in Dublin, Ireland.
+Students are expected to participate in a Herberger sponsored mentorship to conduct a research project with an ASU professor, or gain hands on experience in an industry of their choosing.
 Students study under the direction of a professional/expert in the student's field of interest.
 The mentor, the student, and the coordinator design a curricular plan of activities and projects that expose the student to real-life work situations.